Holographic dissipation prefers the Landau over the Keldysh form

-Wonderful though such a strategy is, their claim is doubtful, because unlike the well behaved holographic superfluids\cite{Spain}, the above dissipative Gross-Pitaevskii equation, albeit extensively used in numerical simulation for finite temperature superfluids, has an entirely unphysical dispersion relation{, which makes the long-wavelength sound mode non-propagating}.
-As a matter of fact, there is a fatal problem with their evolution scheme for the holographic superfluids, where one of the bulk equations of motion is severely violated, making their claim invalid.
-In this {\it Letter}, we adopt a correct holographic evolution scheme and match our holographic data not only with the aforementioned dissipative Gross-Pitaevskii equation but also with the other one motivated by Landau's two fluid model for superfluidity, whose dispersion relation behaves as well as the holographic superfluids.
-As a result, we find that the dissipation mechanism in our holographic superfluid can be well fitted by the Landau form rather than the Keldysh one claimed in \cite{Ewerz2020}.
-Among others, this presents us a prime example how holographic duality can help select proper phenomenological models.
-On the other hand, as alluded to above, with our finding, the holographic superfluid model with four bulk dynamical variables and one adjustable boundary value can be described effectively by only one dynamical variable with three adjusted parameters in one less dimension, which will make the quantitative comparison of the holographic predictions with the real upcoming experimental data much easier and much more efficient.
+This {\it Letter} intends to serve as such one stone which attempts to kill the above two birds by matching the two available phenomenological dissipative Gross-Pitaevskii equations with the holographic vortex dynamics.
+As a result, we find that the dissipation mechanism in our holographic superfluid can be well described by the dissipative Gross-Pitaevskii equation with the dissipation given by the Landau form rather than the Keldysh one, although the latter is much more commonly used in numerical simulations of superfluid dynamics.
+Compared to the previous progresses such as made in \cite{Ammon2020, Arean2021}, which nonetheless restricts mainly within the equilibrium state or the near-equilibrium hydrodynamic regime, our work presents us a prime example how holographic duality can also help select proper phenomenological models to describe the far-from-equilibrium nonlinear dynamics beyond the hydrodynamic regime.
+On the other hand, with our finding, the holographic superfluid model with four bulk dynamical variables and one adjustable boundary value can be described effectively by only one dynamical variable with three adjusted parameters in one less dimension, which will make the quantitative comparison of the holographic predictions with the real upcoming experimental data much easier and much more efficient.